at-aaims/sickle/README.md

 # SICKLE

-SICKLE = Sparse Intelligent data Curation framework for Knowledge-driven Learning Efficiency
+SICKLE = Sparse Intelligent Curation frameworK for Learning Efficiency

 SICKLE is a tool to "separate the wheat from the chaff", that is, to extract data with the probabilistically highest information content to improve the